 As you may know, something like twenty percent of pregnancies end in miscarriage during the first trimester.
 That's about one in five.
 The risk is greater if you've had multiple miscarriages in the past.
 For that reason, you may want to wait until you're safely past the twelfth week of pregnancy before telling your kids that you're expecting again.
 Then share the good news that God has blessed your family with a new baby, a precious little life that is already growing inside your tummy.
 Some parents wait to tell until the pregnancy is "showing" just below the navel which is about sixteen to twenty weeks pregnant.
 Often then the baby's movements can be felt by simply laying a hand on the abdomen.
 As your pregnancy advances, have your girls feel your stomach and listen for the baby inside as it starts to move.
 If your doctor will allow it, you might even take them with you to your ultrasound appointment.
 If not, ask for a video or photos of the ultrasound to share with them afterwards.

-Meanwhile, if you'd like to discuss your concerns at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-You may contact them for a free consultation at this number.
+Meanwhile, if you'd like to discuss your concerns at greater length, feel free to call Focus on the Family's Counseling department.

 Life After Miscarriage